intel/intel-extension-for-pytorch/docs/tutorials/performance_tuning/known_issues.md

 Known Issues
 ============

+- There might be Python packages having PyTorch as their hard dependency.
+If you installed `+cpu` version of PyTorch, installation of these packages might replace the `+cpu` version with the default version released on Pypi.org.
+If anything goes wrong, please reinstall the `+cpu` version back.

 - If you found the workload runs with Intel® Extension for PyTorch\* occupies a remarkably large amount of memory, you can try to reduce the occupied memory size by setting the `--weights_prepack` parameter of the `ipex.optimize()` function to `False`.

 - Supporting of EmbeddingBag with INT8 when bag size > 1 is working in progress.